Skip to content ↓

 Welcome to the Religious Education homepage, we hope that you are able to access lots of information about the work that we are doing, but please feel free to contact us with any additional questions that you may have.

-We have eight designated Religious Education specialists working within the department, Mrs V Briody (Head of Department), Miss J O’Connell (Second in Department), Mrs A Esposito, Miss A McGrath, Mrs M Moran (Head of School), Miss S McCarthy (Deputy Headteacher), Mrs AM Cooney and Mr J Francis.
+We have seven designated Religious Education specialists working within the department, Mrs V Briody (Head of Department) Miss J O’Connell (Second in Department), Mrs A Esposito, Miss A McGrath, Miss S McCarthy (Deputy Headteacher), Mrs AM Cooney, and Ms M Farrell.

-At Key Stage 3 we follow the scheme of work as indicated by the Bishop’s Conference, using a variety of learning styles to ensure that students are allowed to develop to the very best of their ability.
+At Key Stage 3 we follow the scheme of work ‘ To Know You More Clearly’ as indicated by the Bishop’s Conference 2022, using a variety of learning styles to ensure that students are allowed to develop to the very best of their ability.
 At Key Stage 4 we follow the AQA syllabus for Catholic Christianity, Judaism and St Mark’s Gospel, and at Key stage 5 we follow the Edexcel syllabus studying Philosophy, Ethics and the New Testament.
 The department are committed to ensuring the development of the ‘whole’ person by not only their knowledge within Religious Education, but also their own personal faith journey and project work helping charities.

 The department also runs a pilgrimage to Lourdes at Easter allowing our sixth form students to volunteer as helpers for children with specific needs as well as supporting a number of other charities throughout the year.